-The summer of 1952 with grandmother ended on a bad note.
-Elizabeth’s clothes thrown in the trunk of a car, and her uncle’s booming voice.
-“Dammit to hell, you’re coming with me.”
+The summer of 1952, Elizabeth’s stay with grandmother had ended on a bad note.
+Uncle Gus threw her clothes in the trunk of the car, clenched his teeth and said, “Dammit to hell, you’re done here, you’re comin’ with me.”

 Early morning on the gravel lakefront road, grandmother had driven me to my cleaning job at Aunt Dot and Uncle Gus’s lodge.
-She had fumed about me slacking off on farmyard chores.
+She had fumed about me slacking off on farmyard chores, and had screamed.
 “You’re nothin’ but a lazy good-for-nothin’ kid.”
-Not her favorite 13-year-old grandchild, and she had been in a vile mood, but…I had asked,“Gee whiz, grandma, why don’t you like me?”
-Grandmother reacted.
-She slammed on the brakes, and slapped me, repeatedly.
-I cringed away from the blows.
-My heart pounding, I flung the car door open, jumped out and ran.
-Grandmother stepped on the gas and chased after me, coming closer.
-I didn’t look back, I ran faster and made it to the lodge.
+(Not her favorite 13-year-old grandchild).
+She had been in a vile mood, but…I had asked,“Gee whiz, grandma, why don’t you like me?”
+Grandmother slammed on the brakes, and glared at me.
+She slapped me across the face and punched me.
+I cringed away from the blows, flung the door open, jumped out and ran.
+Grandmother stomped on the gas pedal and chased after me.
+I heard the car coming closer, but I didn’t look back.
+I ran faster and made it to the lodge.
 Uncle Gus found me sobbing, crouched on the kitchen floor.
-After a string of swear words, he yelled, “What in god’s name happened to you?”
+His face turned red, and he yelled, “What in god’s name happened to you?”

-Elizabeth shook the images out of her head, and wiped her face.
-She drove the last mile and parked in the driveway.
-The Colonial house and the adjacent two-story hen house had weathered.
+Elizabeth shook the images out of her head, drove the last mile, and parked in the driveway.
+Paint had peeled off the Colonial house and the adjacent two-story.
 Her grandmother fell on hard times after she sold the beachfront resort, Sunset Inn.
 Elizabeth rubbed a hand across her forehead.
 Uppermost in her mind, if grandmother’s mood took a dive too, she’d have to deal with her, alone.

-Earlier, when she called Elizabeth, she sounded her straight to the point, old self.
+Earlier, when she called Elizabeth, she soundedher straight to the point, old self.
 “Heard you’re here for the summer before nursing school.
 Stop by, I’m home.”
-Elizabeth managed a brief, “Sure, grandma.”
-Not asking why after so many years?
+Elizabeth had said, “Sure, grandma.”
+Not askingwhy after so many years?